Geraz69/marsrovers-scala/README.md

 The first parameter needs to be the location (absolute or relative to the repo root) of a file containing the positions about the rovers and instructions to move them.

-The output of the program will be the final position of the rovers in the input or a stacktrace id there is an logical or IO error.
+The output of the program will be the final position of the rovers in the input or a stacktrace if there is an logical or IO error.

 ## Test Cases